 Open Safe mode using the system configuration utility

-Step 1: Type Msconfig in Start menu search box or Run command box and then press Enter key to open System Configuration utility dialog.
+Step 1: On Windows 10 or 11, type Msconfig in the Start menu search box or Run command box and then press Enter key to open the System Configuration utility dialog.

 Step 2: Switch to the Boot tab by clicking on the same.
 Under the Boot options section, check the box labeled Safe boot and then select between Minimal, Alternative shell, Active Directory, and Network.